-We've talked about the takeaway a lot on the website, and we have a video about working the arms up and back behind you, and getting some flow to get the swing started.
+We've talked about the takeaway a lot on the website, and we have a video about working the arms up and back behind you, and getting some flow to get the golf swing started.

 We like to say, "Hands inside, club head outside," but what does that mean, exactly?
 A lot of people seem to find it confusing, so that's what we're going to look at today.